danielabar/meblog/src/markdown/building-a-no-frills-meditation-app.md

 ### Custom Preferences

-Just Breathe remembers your breathing pace and session duration between visits using local storage.
-To keep the localStorage keys organized and avoid magic strings scattered throughout the code, all keys are defined in a central constants module:
+Just Breathe remembers your breathing pace and session duration between visits, so the form pre-populates with your last used values.
+This is implemented using local storage.
+To avoid magic strings scattered throughout the code, keys are defined in a central constants module:

 ```js
 // js/constants.js